 Limit one (1) offer per customer.
 Customers must opt-in to this Promotion each time it is offered.
 Opting-in to this Promotion during a single day is only valid during that day and does not opt the customer into future periods.
-See DraftKings Sportsbook Terms of Use for information and limitations on wagering.
-Each customer will be notified when they have received an award by (1) a bell notification (this is a notification that displays as a bell icon on the home page of the DraftKings Sportsbook app and website that can be clicked on to view short confirmation copy and terms) and/or (2) an automatically triggered email if the customer successfully entered the promotion and completed the promotion requirements.
-Whether a customer has committed abuse of this Promotion, violated the Promotion Terms or DraftKings Ferms of Use, will be determined by DraftKings in its sole discretion, for any reason or no reason at all.
-Should you wish to cancel your participation in this promotion at any time, please contact customer experience at spartsbook@araftkinas.com.
-Upon cancellation, you may withdraw any remaining funds deposited in connection with this promotion subject to DraftKings Terms of Use, will connection with the promotion cannot be rescinded once it has been placed.
-However, any applicable bonus rewards in your account shall be void, subject to forfeiture, and may not be transferred or withdrawn.
-All promotions are subject to the DraftKings Terms of Use and Privacy Policy, by accepting any bonus rewards in your account shall be void, subject to regulatory approval.
+See Draftkings Sportsbook Terms of Use for information and limitations on wagering.
+Each customer will be notified when they have received an award by (1) a bell notification (this is a notification that displays as a bell icon on the home page of the Draftkings Sportsbook app and website that can be clicked on to view short confirmation copy and terms) and/or (2) an automatically triggered email if the customer successfully entered the promotion and completed the promotion requirements.
+Whether a customer has committed abuse of this Promotion, volked the Promotion Terms or Draftkings Terms of Use, will be determined by Draftkings in its sole discretion, for any reason or no reason at all.
+Should you wish to cancel your participation in this promotion at any time, please contact customer experience at sportshook@iraftkings.com.
+Upon cancellation, you may withdraw any remaining funds deposited in connection with this promotion subject to Draftkings Ferms of Use.
+Any wager placed on Draftkings Sportsbook in connection with the promotion cannot be rescinded once it has been placed.
+However, any applicable bonus rewards in your account shall be void, subject to forfetture, and may not be transferred or withdrawn.
+All promotions are subject to the Draftkings Terms of Use and Privacy Policy.
+By accepting any bonus rewards; registered customers agree to abide by the terms and conditions of this Promotion.
+Promotion affer is subject to regulatory approval.
 Void where prohibited by law.
-DraftKings excount holders are responsible for any and all local, state, or federal taxes.
-DraftKings is not liable for computer or program malfunctions, nor for errors in bonus rewards.
-DraftKings Terms of Use, including but to inflied to a sharing account redentials with other individuals, placing wagers on behalf of other individuals, circumventing DraftKings and
+Draftkings account holders are responsible for any and all local, state, or federal taxes.
+Draftkings is not liable for computer or program maffunctions, nor for errors in bonus rewards.
+From this promotion, as well as the right to withhold bonus rewards if you have violated or attempted to violate the Promotion